 7th Circuit Court of Appeals

-Indiana Supreme Court had posted no opinions at IL deadline.
+Indiana Supreme Court and Tax Court posted no opinions at IL deadline.

 Indiana Court of Appeals

 James E. True v.
 State of Indiana (NFP)

 Criminal.
 Reverses conviction of Class A misdemeanor invasion of privacy due to double jeopardy violation and orders conviction vacated.
 Affirms conviction of Class D felony residential entry.

 Cynthia Sue Damron v.
 GMAC Mortgage, LLC (NFP)

 Mortgage foreclosure.
 Affirms denial of Damron’s Indiana Trial Rule 60(B) motion for relief from judgment and subsequent motion to correct error.

 In Re the Paternity of A.W., T.W. v.
 J.P.
 (NFP)

 Juvenile paternity.
 Affirms order granting father J.P. custody.